 The nonprofit Environment Working Group recently released its fifth annual Skin Deep Sunscreens report, which examined more than 1,700 sunblocks, lip balms, moisturizers and make-up products that list a sun protection factor — more commonly known as an SPF — on its packaging.
 To determine the rankings, the EWG looked at five factors, including:

 2) UVB protection;

 4) the balance of UVA and UVB protection; and

 5) sunscreen stability (how quickly the ingredients break down in the sun).

-The group then ranked the sunscreens from 1 to 10, with 1 being the best. *NOTE: MNGS is curently creating an on-line version of these results which will soon be available here, entitled “Sunscreen Ratings”.
+The group then ranked the sunscreens from 1 to 10, with 1 being the best.

 The EWG currently has a petition drive under way that calls on the FDA to implement sunscreen regulations and govern label claims.
 This will not apply to sunscreens sold outside the US, however, so be aware of this.